ChilliCream/graphql-platform/website/src/blog/2021-03-31-chillicream-platform-11-1/2021-03-31-chillicream-platform-11-1.md

 To use the new Mongo integration, you need to add the [HotChocolate.Data.MongoDb] package to your project.

-You can build up queries with the native driver and then create an executable from them, representing a rewritable query to Hot Chocolate.
+You can build up queries with the native driver and then create an executable from them, representing a re-writable query to Hot Chocolate.

 ```csharp
 [UsePaging]